rboehme/angular-ui-list-view/README.md

 #####Short doc for all stepper attributes:
 * `ng-model`, the value to bind the stepper to
+* `name`, specifies the name attribute for the stepper
+* `id`, specifies the id attribute for the stepper
 * `placeholder`, sets the floating label
 * `ng-disabled`, specifies that a stepper should be disabled
 * `options`, override global defaults for given stepper, Object structure is `{ min: 1, max: 10 }`